Ancient lineage of algae found to include five 'cryptic' species

-Category: Environment Hits: 3All land plants originated from a single evolutionary event when freshwater algae got a foothold on land.
+Category: Environment Hits: 5All land plants originated from a single evolutionary event when freshwater algae got a foothold on land.
 The group of algae that would later give rise to land plants had already been living in freshwater and terrestrial habitats for over one billion years.
 A tiny group of these algae, most distantly related to land plants, still lives.
 A team homed in on one species, Chlorokybus, which lives in wet soil and rock cracks, to find that it contains not one, but at least five different species.

 Read more https://www.sciencedaily.com/releases/2021/11/211130101428.htm